-- Activities to be implemented to drive progress toward achievement of the Objectives. - The Lead Department or Departments responsible for implementing each Activity. - The Collaborating Departments deeply involved in implementing each Activity. - Timeframes for each Activity. - Performance Measurements that will be used to assess progress and impact, inclusive of process measures, output measures, and, when possible, outcome measures.
+- Activities to be implemented to drive progress toward achievement of the Objectives - The Lead Department or Departments responsible for implementing each Activity - The Collaborating Departments deeply involved in implementing each Activity - Timeframes for each Activity - Performance Measurements that will be used to assess progress and impact, inclusive of process measures, output measures, and, when possible, outcome measures.

-Timeframe for this Action Plan: Fiscal Year 20-21 through Fiscal Year 22-23

-This Action Plan identifies Objectives and Activities that cover the State's FY 20-21 through FY 22-23.
-It is not intended to be inclusive of every strategic activity or investment that State agencies or the Council will undertake, but instead seeks to focus on the highest-priority strategies and efforts that will have the greatest impact.
+Timeframe for this Action Plan: Fiscal Year 20-21 through Fiscal Year 22-23 inclusive of every strategic activity or investment that State agencies or the Council will undertake, but instead seeks to focus on the highest-priority strategies and efforts that will have the greatest impact.